palewire/first-visual-story/readthedocs/index.rst

 Chapter 1: Hello Git
 ********************

 First things first.
 It always helps to store all your code in the same place, instead of haphazard folders around your computer.
-This way, you always know where to look.
+This way, you always know where to look if you need to find a project.

 In this case, let's call that directory ``Code``.